simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 }
 ```

-With this we have completed the read side of the application.
+With that, we have finished the read side of the application.
 The updated read models can be queried and displayed to the user.
-The exaple of the bussiness domain is fairly simple but can be extended to more complex views combining multiple aggregates.
+The example domain  is quite simple, but can be extended to more complex views combining multiple aggregates.
-The read models also must not necessarily be relational tables in the database but can be implemented in different ways.
+The read models also don't necessarily have to be relational tables in the database, but can be implemented in different ways.
-In adddition we only used inline projections to update the read models instead of async projections, which would lead to an eventuals consistent system.
+Also, we only used inline projections instead of asynchronous projections to update the read models, which would result in a consistent system.

-In the next section we will look at some conventions and workarounds in the code which were chosen as solutions for some problems
+In the next section, we will look at some conventions and workarounds in the code that were chosen as solutions to some problems
 that arose during the implementation of the project.

 ##### Conventions and workarounds in the code